 Kathryn Agnes Baczeski is a visual artist from Southbury Connecticut.
 She received her BFA in Sculpture with a concentration in Ceramics from the University of Connecticut in 2009.
-She earned her MFA from Indiana University - Bloomington.
-Baczeski is currently a resident at The Iowa Ceramic Center in Cedar Rapids Iowa.
+She earned her MFA from Indiana University - Bloomington in 2016.
+Baczeski is currently a resident an instructor of art living and working in Cedar Rapids Iowa.

 I want to reach inside the mouth of ceramics and pull its innards out, flipping it inside out to expose it’s processes then spin it around and send it on a whole new blind direction!